 Do you work for a company that is easy to sell for and buy from?
 This question often perplexes the individual contributor up to the executive team.
 You may get a defensive reply “of course.”
 If you hear this phrase from a sales rep then some may write them off as complaining.
 However, this question is fundamental to growing revenue faster than the market and your competitors.
 But how can you answer this question with a definitive YES with specific data to back it up?

 We found the key is not only enabling the sales organization, but enabling the entire organization.
 This is called Revenue Enablement (RE).
-RE takes the principals of sales enablement and expands it to every inch of the organization.
+RE takes the principles of sales enablement and expands it to every inch of the organization.
 We define sales enablement as getting the right sales content, in the hands of the right sellers, at the right time, to move a sales opportunity forward.
 The key phrase is to-move-the-sales-opportunity-forward.

 Revenue Enablement turns the organization from inward-out thinking to outward-in thinking.
 Employees should not think of helping sales as a quid-pro-quo, but rather how to help customers and clear process blockers so they can easily buy your product or service.